Binaris00/Theme-Controller/README.md

 # Theme Controller

-Set when and how the obsidian themes will be displayed.
+Set when and how the themes will be displayed.

 ## Features